killianobrien/myslides/slides/lecture_capture.md

 * An example of mine from a few years ago with the in-room tech <iframe width="800" height="450" src="https://www.youtube.com/embed/0owMNLzKcP0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" style="float:right;" allowfullscreen></iframe>
 * Some issues
-    - the in-room microphone does not produce very *comfortably listenable* audio, and picks up lots of coughs, murmuring, chatting etc from the audience.
+    - the in-room microphone does not produce very *comfortably listenable* audio, and picks up lots of coughs, murmuring, . movement noises etc from the audience.
-    - Potentially obscuring water-mark in the lower right corner.
+    - A water-mark in the lower right corner, potentially obscuring necessary details.
-    - Switching between the presentation and blackboard elements can be tricky.
+    - Switching between the presentation and 'blackboard' elements can be tricky.
     - Remember: this is only available in certain rooms.

 ## Show and tell on my approach